NOAA-ORR-ERD/adios_oil_database/README.md

 ``adios_db``: Python Package for managing the data.
 ( Docs [here](https://noaa-orr-erd.github.io/adios_oil_database/) )

-``adios_db_api``: A Python / Pyramid web application that provides a JSON-API for accessing the data.
+``adios_db_api``: A Python / Pyramid web application that provides a JSON API for accessing the data.

-``ADIOS web_client``: Ember-JS based Web browser client for searching, viewing, and modifying the data.
+ADIOS<sup>®</sup> ``web_client``: Ember-JS based Web browser client for searching, viewing, and modifying the data.

 ## Oil Data

 This package includes a small set of data in JSON format used for testing.
-The full dataset managed by NOAA can be found in the noaa-oil-data project here:
+The full data set managed by NOAA can be found in the `noaa-oil-data` project here:

 https://github.com/NOAA-ORR-ERD/noaa-oil-data

 ## Dev Process:

-As of March, 2022, the project is still under active development, though nearly at a stable state.
+As of July, 2025, the project is under maintenance development.

 It is developed in an internal NOAA git repository.
 We try to keep the gitHub version up to date, but it may be a bit behind.
 If you find issues in or have questions about the code, reach out to NOAA (gitHub issues are good for questions) and we will work to push the latest version and address your questions.